 Discover hidden treasures and the baseball fountain of knowledge in the Harry Simmons Memorial Library as you browse one of 6000 books & magazines dating back to the 1860’s.

 Learn more about Canadian Baseball, dating back to the 1700’s in New Brunswick, including the All American Girls Professional Baseball League, the Vancouver Asahi & Jackie Robinson.

 Enjoy the history of famous sluggers, like Babe Ruth and Roberto Clemente.
 And view some of the most famous Blue Jays and Expos, and Canadian greats, like Fergie Jenkins and Tip O’Neill.

-See highlights from our Olympic games and current or recently retired Canadian players, like Joey Votto, Cal Quantrill, James Paxton, James Bay, Mike Soroka, and Russell Martin.
+See highlights from our Olympic games and current or recently retired Canadian players, like Joey Votto, Tyler O’Neill, Cal Quantrill, James Paxton, Mike Soroka, Vladimir Guerrero Jr., Jordan Romano, Josh Naylor, Nick Pivetta, Zach Pop, Matt Brash, Jason Bay and Russell Martin.

 Gain insight into the great history and accomplishments of the Toronto Blue Jays and the Montreal Expos.
 Or catch a glimpse of the home plate and batting helmet Joe Carter wore when he hit the World Series Home Run in 1993, and the last home plate used in Montreal Expos history.

 Find out about all the Inductees dated back to 1983, including players, coaches, umpires, scouts, announcers & teams and see the Jack Graney and Tip O’Neill awards.

 There’s lots to see and learn at the museum.